gifford-lab/ec2-launcher-pro/README.md

   -n SPLITSIZE, --splitsize SPLITSIZE   Number of commands per instance (default 1).
-  -b BUCKET, --bucket BUCKET            The S3 bucket for data transfer (for S3 mode only) -ru RUNNAME, --runname RUNNAME        The S3 runname for data transfer (for S3 mode only) -z ZONE, --zone ZONE                  The S3 runname for data transfer (for S3 mode only) -v VOLSIZE, --volumesize VOLSIZE      The size (in GB) of hard disck (/scratch) added to each EC2 instance (default 500)
+  -b BUCKET, --bucket BUCKET            The S3 bucket for data transfer (for S3 mode only) -ru RUNNAME, --runname RUNNAME        The S3 runname for data transfer (for S3 mode only) -z ZONE, --zone ZONE                  The specific EC2 zone to launch in (for S3 mode only, default to let EC2 choose) -v VOLSIZE, --volumesize VOLSIZE      The size (in GB) of hard disck (/scratch) added to each EC2 instance (default 500)
 ```